-Opera San José maintains three performance programs: a mainstage subscription series of four productions; a richly varied curriculum of educational programs for youth and adults; and community-wide performances that include programs designed to serve those who have been marginalized by society, including the disadvantaged elderly, troubled youth, the disabled, and ethnic and racial minorities.
+Opera San José maintains three performance programs: a mainstage subscription series of four operas; a richly varied curriculum of educational programs for youth and adults; and community-wide performances that include outdoor concerts, performances at libraries and retirement communities, performances for clubs and other organizations.

-By the conclusion of the 2011 – 2012 season (its twenty-eighth), Opera San José will have presented 119 opera productions on its mainstage in downtown San Jose, including four world premieres among the fifty-six titles in its repertoire.
-The number of in-school performances over the same period will amount to almost 3,000 through all educational programming for students.
-Community programming for adult audiences will total nearly 2,800performances.
-Audience figures for the 2011 – 2012 season totaled more than 42,000 through all areas of company programming.
+By the conclusion of the 2017-2018 season (its 34th), Opera San José will have presented 144 opera productions, including five world premieres among the 60 titles in its repertoire.
+The number of K-12 educational performances over the same period will amount to more than 2,300.
+Community programming for adult audiences will total nearly 3,100 performances.
+Audience figures for the 2016-2017 season totaled approximately 38,000 through all areas of company programming.

 On September 18, 2004, Opera San José opened its debut season in the California Theatre.
 The 1,100-seat auditorium joins the select ranks of the world’s most intimate opera houses.
 The California Theatre was a 1927 vaudeville and film house that closed its doors 30 years ago.
-Now, after reconstruction and restoration for more than five years, the California Theatre has been returned to use as one of the region’s most important performance facilities.
+After reconstruction and restoration, the California Theatre was returned to use as one of the region’s most important performance facilities.

-Well managed from its inception, Opera San José has never had a deficit.
-Rather, the company has continually nurtured a modest cash reserve and has acquired, with no debt, two 24,000 sq. ft. operations facilities, and two apartment buildings (fourteen units total) for free artist housing.
-On October 1, 2012, the company received its third four-star rating from Charity Navigator for its record of exemplary fiscal management.
+Well managed from its inception, Opera San José has never incurred debt.
+The company has continually nurtured a modest cash reserve and has acquired, with no debt, two 24,000 sq. ft. operations facilities, and two apartment buildings (fourteen units total) for free artist housing.
+The company received notification on Dec.
+22, 2017 that it had received another four-star rating from Charity Navigator for its record of responsible fiscal management.